-Course Fee: $140 - $200
+Course Fee: $175

-First Class: Tuesday October 12 at 7:00pm
+First Class, New Students: Tuesday March 7 at 7:00pm

-Comics have emerged as an important art form, influencing film, politics and other aspects of culture.
+Comics, today, have emerged as an important art form, influencing film, politics and other aspects of culture.
 Many organizations today use graphic novels to draw attention to their issues.
 But comics have a long tradition.
 Cartoonists played a significant role in the American, French, and Russian revolutions, in the abolitionist, civil rights and feminist movements.
 Most of the pioneers of American comics were from working class backgrounds.

 We will look at the many ways that artists have expressed political concerns throughout history with an eye towards seeing what techniques we can apply in our own work.

 In the beginning of the course there will be short assignments to help artists develop basic skills.
 In the middle of the course there will be several opportunities to interview activists and work with research materials selected by the instructor to develop comics about contemporary political issues.
 In the last month artists will do a longer strip on a subject of their own choosing.

 The political point of view of this course will be unapologetically anti-capitalist and anti-authoritarian.
 The aesthetic point of view will favor representational art and clear communication.
 But people of all beliefs are welcome.

 The class will meet from 7:00pm to 9:30pm Tuesday evenings on Zoom.
 At times classes may run slightly longer.
 The class begins on Tuesday March 7th, 2023, and wraps up on June 6th, 2023.